The Plain English Speaking Award

 - Who is eligible to compete?

-- How do schools enter the Plain English Speaking Award?
+- How do schools enter the competition?

 - How much does entry cost?